JustErikSK/BetterSkyblockDrops-plugin/README.md

 Now with seasonal events too!
 (Halloween and Christmas)

+You can find detailed information about this plugin on our Wiki https://with-rage-studios-plugins.fandom.com/wiki/Better_Skyblock_Drops

 **INSTALLATION:**
 1. Use one of these options to download BetterSkyblockDrops plugin:
 - [GitHub releases] https://github.com/JustErikSK/BetterSkyblockDrops-plugin/releases